Spring 2019 Change of Program (Add/Drop)

 Change of Program Period (Add/Drop) continues – students can add and drop classes but will be required to take action on wait-list notifications, in LawNet

-Change of program period ends and students may not make additional changes to their academic programs for the fall semester
+Change of program period ends and students may not make additional changes to their academic programs for the spring semester

 Course Schedule Information